T

 Destination-specific money tips

-• While credit cards are accepted in many places, always have cash for smaller shops, street vendors, and local markets.
+• While major credit cards are accepted in tourist areas, always have cash for smaller shops, street vendors, and local markets.